dev-lnk/moonshine-builder/README.md

 #### Hello, Laravel and MoonShine User!

-This package allows you to describe the entire project structure using a JSON schema and generate necessary files such as:
+This package allows you to describe the entire project structure using a JSON or SQL table schema and generate the necessary files, such as:
 <ul>
     <li>Models</li>
     <li>Migrations</li>